 I grew up in Walthamstow, where I lived for 27 years before moving to Chingford.
-Three generations of my family have called Walthamstow home, going back to the 1910s.
+Five generations of my family have called Walthamstow home, going back to the 1880s.
+My connection to Waltham Forest is undeniably strong, with family spread across the borough to Leyton and Leytonstone.

-I’m a 39-year-old father of two, and a web developer for an IT consultancy.
+I’m a 41-year-old father of two, and a web developer for an IT consultancy.
 Since joining the Greens in 2014, I’ve been an active and committed party member, becoming joint coordinator in my first year of membership.
-I’ve been active in local campaigns on housing, education, cuts to local services and air quality over the years.
+Over the years, I’ve been active in local campaigns on housing, education, cuts to local services, and air quality.

 I’ve seen my old school demolished and replaced by an Academy, as have many other schools in the area.